akacarlll/akacarlll/README.md

 # 👋 Hi, I'm Carl-Dimitri Fogue

-### 💻 Data Scientist / Engineer | Passionate about code, AI and business.
+### 💻 Data Scientist | Passionate about code, AI and business.

-I'm currently data scientist at Société Générale and focusing on building intuitive and performant GenAI application, improving machine learning model and above all I love working across the stack and constantly learning new tools and technologies.
+I'm currently a Data Scientist at Société Générale, focusing on building intuitive and high-performance GenAI applications, improving machine learning models, and designing scalable infrastructure to support robust and efficient ML systems.
+I enjoy working on all layers of the ML pipeline, from data ingestion and preprocessing to model deployment and monitoring, while continuously learning new tools and technologies.

 - 🌍 I'm based in Strasbourg, France.
 - 🔭 Currently working on: AfricAI, AI Agents specialized on legal documents.
 - 🌱 Currently learning: DevOps, Cloud Computing
 - 📫 Reach me at: carldimitri.fogue@gmail.com
 - 💬 Ask me about: Python, Langchain, Spark, SQL
-- ⚡ Fun fact: I never give up !
+- ⚡ Something About Me: I will never stop learning !

 ---